โš ๏ธ

 PET packaging colored with dark or opaque pigments, including most black-pigmented containers.

 FR: CITEO malus up to +100%.
-DE: Malus under Section 21 VerpackG.
+DE: Higher dual-system fee for non-recyclable formats under the VerpackDG design-incentive structure.
 IT: High Corepla band.
 Carbon black prevents NIR sorting, high risk across EU.

 Grade C / Non-Recyclable Risk